-• Bioretention system: An artificial stormwater system designed to treat stormwater runoff using a combination of sediment forebay to enhance sediment capture and vegetated media for adsorption of nutrients.
+• Bioretention System, an artificial stormwater system designed to treat stormwater runoff using a combination of sediment forebay to enhance sediment capture and vegetated media for adsorption of nutrients.

-A bioretention system treats runoff through a vegetated filter to a sub-soil drain - as the stormwater percolates, pollutants are retained through fine filtration, absorption and biological uptake of nutrients by vegetation (eg garden beds/basins).
+A bioretention system treats run-off through a vegetated filter to a sub-soil drain - as the stormwater percolates, pollutants are retained through fine filtration, adsorption and biological uptake of nutrients by vegetation (e.g. garden beds/basins).

-• Sediment basin: An artificial body of water designed to capture coarse to medium size sediment and prevent this sediment reaching downstream treatment zones (eg bioretention basin or wetland).
+• Sediment Basin, an artificial body of water designed to capture coarse to medium size sediment and prevent this sediment reaching downstream treatment zone (e.g. bioretention basin or wetland).

-Sediment basins consist of open water to allow for settling of only the larger sediment (ie greater than 125 μ m) and to enable sediment removal (by means of asset maintenance).
+Sediment basins consist of open water to allow for settling of only the larger sediment (i.e. greater than 125 μ m) and to enable sediment removal (by means of asset maintenance).

-• Constructed wetland: An artificial vegetated body of water designed to treat stormwater runoff by mimicking the physical and biogeochemical processes performed by natural wetlands.
-Wetlands may be designed as permanent wet basins (perennial or conventional) or alternate between dry and wet basins (ephemeral).
+• Constructed Wetland, an artificial vegetated body of water designed to treat stormwater runoff through mimicking the physical and biogeochemical processes performed by natural wetlands.
+Wetlands may be designed as permanent wet basins (perennial or conventional) or alternating between dry and wet basins (ephemeral).

-Conventional constructed wetlands are shallow and vegetated water bodies that generally consist of an inlet zone (ie sedimentation basin), macrophyte zone (heavily vegetated area designed for nutrient uptake) and a high flow bypass (to protect macrophyte zone from scour and erosion).
-The marsh area of a constructed wetland must support aquatic and emergent plant species to achieve the pollutant removal efficiencies - the wetland's contributing catchment should supply enough runoff to ensure that the marsh pools of varying depth are maintained as intended.
+Conventional constructed wetlands are shallow and vegetated water bodies that generally consist of an inlet zone (i.e. sedimentation basin, covered above), macrophyte zone (heavily vegetated area designed for nutrient uptake) and a high flow bypass (to protect macrophyte zone from scour and erosion).
+The marsh area of a constructed wetland must support aquatic and emergent plant species, to achieve the pollutant removal efficiencies - the wetland's contributing catchment should supply enough runoff to ensure that the marsh pools of varying depth are maintained as intended.